- Harvard Health Blog - http://www.health.harvard.edu/blog -

 If you’ve ever had a kidney stone, you surely remember it.
 The pain can be unbearable, coming in waves until the tiny stone passes through your urinary plumbing and out of the body.
 For many, kidney stones aren’t a one-time thing: in about half of people who have had one, another appears within seven years without preventive measures.

-Preventing kidney stones isn’t complicated, as I write in the October Harvard Men’s Health Watch, but it does take some determination.
+Preventing kidney stones isn’t complicated, but it does take some determination.

 Kidney stones form when certain chemicals become concentrated enough in the urine to form crystals.
 The crystals grow into larger masses (stones), which can make their way through the urinary tract.
 If the stone gets stuck somewhere and blocks the flow of urine, it causes pain.